bobtherdsman/RDSMCP/README.md

 # RDS MCP - SQL Server to RDS Migration Assessment Tool

-A Python-based tool for assessing SQL Server instances for migration to AWS RDS.
+A Python-based tool for assessing Windows SQL Server instances for migration to AWS RDS.
 Functionally equivalent to PowerShell RDSDiscoveryGuide for automated technical discovery.
 Available as both a CLI tool and an MCP (Model Context Protocol) server for integration with AI assistants.

 ## Features